ZecureGaming/php-assessment/README.md

 ##2
 The public route rizk.com/spin/{wheelId} is executed in the function spinAction.
 The parameter wheelId is passed from uri as a raw string to the function.
-The route is called by client browser when a user spins his wheel of rizk.
+The route is called by the client browser when a user spins his wheel of rizk.
 What problems do you find in the following design and implementation?

 ```